codenotary/codenotary.io/src/pages/blog/VMware_vSphere_VM_CPU_Issues_Can_Hit_Your_VM_Performance.md

 ![](/images/blog/vmcpu1-image4.png)

-[**CNIL Metrics and Logs**](https://www.codenotary.com/products/metrics-and-logs/) is one of the best VMware vSphere monitoring solutions that run in minutes in your virtual environment and immediately start monitoring the VM vCPU and other important metrics.
+[**Metrics and Logs**](https://www.codenotary.com/products/metrics-and-logs/) is one of the best VMware vSphere monitoring solutions that run in minutes in your virtual environment and immediately start monitoring the VM vCPU and other important metrics.

 **VM CPU Ready (Average Across vCPUs)**